The Honor Code of the Stony Brook University Renaissance School of Medicine

 b.
 Communicating with another student about topics that might help to answer a question during an examination.

 c.
-Referring to notes or textual matter during an examination.
+Referring to notes or textual matter during an examination, or otherwise conducting research into the questions posed in the examination.

 d.
 Violating any other policy of examinations.